mattermost/docs/source/install/cloud-changelog.md

    - 1731 rows in FileInfo and 11M posts, it took around 0.27s

  - Added the ability to search by part of the first name, last name, nickname or username in **Sytem Console > Users** section.
- - **Contact Support** now redirects to Zendesk and pre-fills known information.
+ - **Contact Support** now redirects users to Zendesk and pre-fills known information.

 ### Bug Fixes
  - Fixed a scrolling issue in the purchase modals.